Nonnegative Tensor Factorization for Directional Blind Audio Source Separation: Abstract

 \section{Abstract}

 We augment the nonnegative matrix factorization method for audio source separation with cues about directionality of sound propagation.
-This improves separation quality greatly and removes the need for training data, but doubles the computation.
+This improves separation quality greatly and removes the need for training data, with only a twofold increase in run time.
+This is the first method which can exploit directional information from microphone arrays much smaller than the wavelength of sound, working both in simulation and in practice on millimeter-scale microphone arrays.